Statement Regarding Privacy

 If you want to make a confidential report of sexual misconduct, note the following:

-- Counseling Service and Health Center staff will only report to the College that an incident of sexual misconduct has occurred, but without any personally identifying information, except if there is immediate and serious concern about your safety or that of others.
+- Counseling Service and Health and Wellness Center staff will only report to the College that an incident of sexual misconduct has occurred, but without any personally identifying information, except if there is immediate and serious concern about your safety or that of others.

 - Those considered Responsible Employees (Dean’s Office staff, including Deans, Pensby Center, Residential Life, and Student Activities; Campus Safety; Athletics coaches; Hall Advisers and Customs People) are required to report incidents of sexual assault or harassment to the Title IX Coordinator.